SkyVenture112/LLM-Literature-Review/README.md

 ### Hybridization and Evolution:

 Many modern languages combine paradigms.
 For example, Python, JavaScript, and Scala incorporate functional programming features while maintaining support for imperative and object-oriented styles.
-This hybrid nature has accelerated the adoption of paradigms like functional programming without requiring developers to entirely switch from imperative or Object-oriented practices.
+This hybrid nature has accelerated the adoption of paradigms like functional programming without requiring developers to entirely switch from imperative or object-oriented practices.

 ## Summary